HP Spectre x360 13 (late 2019) hands-on review: Goodbye bezels

 I even continuously closed and opened the Spectre, and it never once faulted thanks to the dual edges, which meant I could easily open it from the sides.

-And, when I pressed hard on the keyboard deck and turned the lid, there was no flex.
+When I pressed hard on the keyboard deck and turned the lid, there was no flex.
 Even typing was easy and my fingers easily jammed between the perfectly squared shaped keys with minimal typos.
 That 1.3mm key travel really pays off and could make for a comfortable experience for long-haul typing sessions.

 The same applies to the touchpad.
 Finally listening to the complaints of reviewers everywhere, HP has implemented a Microsoft Precision touchpad.
 While a bit smaller at 110mm x 55 mm over last year’s 120 mm x 60 mm, its wide surface still is smooth enough for scrolling.
 The bottom and right corners also provide solid clicks for navigating Windows.
 The added benefits of Microsoft Precision drivers mean that Windows 10’s multi-touch gestures (to move between apps) are now available, and the desktop is now much smoother than with the Synaptics drivers on last year’s model.